 Make activity a priority: Find opportunities for active family time; maybe it’s after-dinner walks, recreational swims at the local pool or even a game of Twister.
 While this is the stage where kids are looking for less family time and more friend time, it’s still important to offer the option.

 Promote active friendships: Encourage your child to join friends to get outside for fun.
-Or he might bring a friend to activities or sports offered at school or neighbourhood recreation centres.
+Or they might bring a friend to activities or sports offered at school or neighbourhood recreation centres.
 If your space and budget allows, consider ways to make your home an active hangout with additions like a ping-pong table or basketball hoop.

 Limit recreational screen time: Video games and social media take time away from activity and sleep, so make sure your family has rules around screen time.
 If you can, try to limit recreational screen time to no more than two hours a day.